davibelo/FullStackWebDevDjangoHTMX/createDjangoNotes.md

 It create some files:

     - admin.py to link models with admin panel
     - models.py to contain models that represent rows of database
     - app.py to configure the app and import from django project
     - tests.py for writing tests for the application
     - views.py for the writting application endpoints or logic for various urls
     - migrations folder to store database migrations if application makes ant database changes

 - Add your app in INSTALLED_APPS array on settings.py

 ## Django App flow

-User
+User <br>
 |
 V
 Django Project (receive request)